 Is watermelon healthy for cats?

 Cats can eat watermelon.
-Moreover, many of them enjoy the taste.
+Moreover, many of them enjoy the taste and adding fruits to feline diet is one of the cat nutrition trends.
 Yes, here we have so much in common with our four-legged friends.
 They enjoy its texture, and it keeps them hydrated as well.

 But this fruit is not what cats need naturally.
 It is high in sugar.
 And cats poorly digest all kinds of it.
 If your cat eats watermelon regularly, it is not okay at all.
 This may lead to a number of severe digestive problems and even diabetes.Claudine Sievert, DVM